-Today in this article we will tell you the baby hiccups after feeding.
+Today in this article we will tell you about the baby hiccups after feeding.
 Overfeeding is the main cause of hiccups.
 Hiccuping is normal and harmless for the digestive system that may occur even in the womb.
 It is the indication of the baby’s growth and development.
 It never creates problems in newborns or infants.
-Hiccups are actually muscle that goes up and down when you take a deep breath.
+Hiccups are actually involuntary contraction of diaphragm when you take a deep breath.
 Here are some tips to get rid of baby hiccups after feeding.

 Why Baby Hiccups After Feeding?

 Hiccups are common in babies like adults it is the sign of developing diaphragm.
 The large muscles that go up and down when the baby takes a deep breath.
-Newborn hiccups are caused by overfeeding, eats too many foods, or swallow lots of air.
-Amy of these things can lead to stomach distention.
+Newborn hiccups are result of overfeeding, eating too much food, or swallowing lots of air.
+Any of these things can lead to stomach distention.
 Most of the experts say when the stomach distends it actually pushes against the diaphragm which causes it to spasm.
 Baby hiccups may also occur due to sudden increase or decrease in stomach temperature.
-For eg when you give a cold milk to the baby and after a few minutes later you give hot rice cereal.
+For Example, when you give cold milk to the baby and after a few minutes later you give hot rice cereal.
 This is also the reason for baby hiccups after feeding.
 When a baby or infants suffer from gastroesophageal reflux, acidic juice and digested food from the stomach flows back up into the oesophagus causing burning and discomfort to the baby which is not good.